-- Schedule to spend more time traveling between each city than what you expected.
+- Schedule to spend more time travelling between each city than you expected.
 Delays, cancellations and inaccurate planning can happen so make sure that these things won’t ruin your dream vacation

-As we said earlier, for a trip around England, Ireland, and Scotland we strongly advise you to spend at least two weeks of traveling.
-Below you will find a 15 day itinerary that we think is great if it is your first time visiting the United Kingdom since it covers the major touristic spots:
+As we said earlier, for a trip around England, Ireland and Scotland we strongly advise you to spend at least two weeks travelling.
+Below you will find a 15-day itinerary that we think is great if it is your first time visiting the United Kingdom since it covers the major touristic spots:

 London – 4 days (Oxford included)